bearror/medication-definition/README.md

    It's probably not worth it to split everything into products, packages and items — given that I'm far more interested in the intersection of the medication definition and clinical reasoning modules.
-2. Create a basic CDS Hooks service on using the open data for supply shortages and/or interchangeable medicinal products.
-This marks a good place to explore good abstractions for getting the auth right.
+2. Create a basic CDS Hooks service using the open data for supply shortages and/or interchangeable medicinal products.
+This marks a good spot to explore good abstractions for getting the auth right.
 Optimally, go for solutions that result in verifiable formal constraints.
 That is, it should be possible to have acceptance tests ensuring that the conformance language defined in